Low Prices

 3. Collecting apples, cleaning and pulping

-Basically, all varieties of apples can be used for cider.
+Basically, all varieties of apples can be used for cider (We do advise you to use large sweet apples otherwise more sugar needs to be added).
 If you want an optimal flavor balance, use a mixture of varieties.
 Clean the apples well.
 You can leave the skin on, but remove the stalks and rotten or bruised spots and wash the apples well.
 Process the apples into pulp: First cut the apples into pieces and then crush them in a large foodpan or container.
 In addition to your materials, sterilize the pulp.
 To do this, use 1½ teaspoons of sulfite per 10 liters of must.
 Add Pecto Enzyme II.
 This will burst the cell walls of the apples and give you a higher juice and aroma yield.
 Mix the Pecto Enzyme well into the pulp and leave for 6-12 hours.

 4. Squeezing the pulp and measuring SG